 On the contrary, chiropractic may help with the management of some forms of arthritis.
 It involves manipulation of the spine, joints, and muscles, which may help to alleviate pain and improve mobility.

 Massage may also be beneficial for PsA.
 Massage can help alleviate pain and stiffness in areas that are prone to inflammation but not actively inflamed at the time of treatment.
 It can also help to reduce stress levels, which can otherwise trigger PsA flare-ups.

-A person with PsA should talk with their healthcare professional to determine if chiropractic or massage are suitable to treat their symptoms.
+It is best for a person with PsA to talk with their doctor to determine if chiropractic or massage are suitable to treat their symptoms.
 Some health insurance plans will cover the cost of these therapies.

 Conventional and complementary therapies for PsA may help to alleviate symptoms and lower the risk of complications.
 A person with PsA may seek treatment from various sources, including:

 Some additional treatment options for PsA are outlined below.

 Chiropractors may recommend the following adjunctive therapies for a person with active inflammation: